 Ramps, curb cuts, street-level entrances and observation ramps make most buildings and facilities accessible to those using mobility aids.
 Accessible seating is available in the Grandstand, Pioneer Livestock Pavilion and Jacobson Center.
 Donations from Iowans across the state have paid for the replacement of many blocks of sidewalks each year to help eliminate and reduce barriers that impact those with mobility aids.

-Hy-Vee First Aid and Health Center is located east of the John Deere Agriculture Building.
-A satellite station is located in The Robert G. Horner & Sheri Avis Horner Service Center, west of the Administration Building, and east of Gate #10.
+Hy-Vee Health and First Aid Center is located east of the John Deere Agriculture Building.
+A satellite station is located in the Robert G. Horner & Sheri Avis Horner Service Center, west of the Administration Building, and east of Gate #10.
 All locations are staffed by representatives of the Central Iowa Chapter of the American Red Cross.